-3 Tennessee postal employees killed in post office shooting, authorities say
+3 Tennessee postal employees, including shooter, dead in post office shooting, authorities say

 "We are working jointly with the Memphis Police Department, the Federal Bureau of Investigation and the Bureau of Alcohol, Tobacco and Firearms," the agency said.

-Fox affiliate WHBQ-TV reported the suspected shooter worked at the post office, citing sources.
+The FBI said the suspected shooter died from a self-inflicted gunshot.
 The police department said there were no active threats and the area was secured.

+Fox affiliate WHBQ spoke with the family of one of the deceased postal employees, 37-year-old Demetria Dortch.
+The Commercial Appeal identified another victim as James Wilson.

+"He was a good man.
+An outstanding man," Roxanne Rogers told the Commercial Appeal of Wilson, her cousin.
+"The best man you’d ever want to be around."

 Fox News has reached out to the FBI and local police.